bgsoftware/company-site/_posts/2019-05-31-its-time-for-the-world-to-hear-from-us.md

 ---
 layout      : blog
-title    : It's Time For The World To Hear From Us subtitle : How often does one get to take an existing company and treat it like a startup? image    : 2019-05-31-its-time-for-the-world-to-hear-from-us.jpg author   : John Scott comments : true
+title       : It's Time For The World To Hear From Us description : How often does one get to take an existing company and treat it like a startup? image       : 2019-05-31-its-time-for-the-world-to-hear-from-us.jpg author      : John Scott comments    : true tags        : [BG Software, Blog, John Scott]
 ---

 This is an exciting day!
 We are re-introducing ourselves to the marketplace.
 Nice to meet you.